 - Financial Reporting including monitoring the integrity of financial reporting and the Company's financial statements.
 Reviewing the following items and making recommendations to the Board for approval: the PIA annual report and financial statements; the PIA Poland Branch financial statements; and letter of representation to the external auditor in relation to financial reporting. - Solvency II annual reporting including reviewing and recommending to the Board the Solvency and Financial Condition Report ("SFCR"), Regular Supervisory Report ("RSR") and annual quantitative reporting templates. - Regulatory Disclosures including the review of material disclosures to PIA's regulators. - Internal Control and risk management considering any findings of major investigations of internal control over financial reporting matters and management's response to these.
-Reviewing the framework and effectiveness of the Company's systems of internal control, which includes the adequacy of resources, qualifications and experience of accounting, internal audit, compliance and financial reporting staff and their training programmes. - External Audit ensuring that appropriate plans are in place for the audit with the Company's auditor and that the scope of the audit plans reflects the terms of the engagement letter.
-Approving the procedure for the external statutory auditor's selection, managing the audit cycle including: agreeing the statutory auditor's plans, approving the auditor's fees, and the policy for non-audit services. - Internal Audit reviewing the framework and effectiveness of the Company's systems of internal control, which includes the adequacy of resources, qualifications and experience of accounting, internal audit, compliance and financial reporting staff and their training programmes. - Compliance reviewing, and seeking assurances on, the effectiveness of the Company's compliance framework.
+Reviewing the framework and effectiveness of the Company's systems of internal control, which includes the adequacy of resources, qualifications and experience of accounting, internal audit, compliance and financial reporting staff. - External Audit ensuring that appropriate plans are in place for the audit with the Company's auditor and that the scope of the audit plans reflects the terms of the engagement letter.
+Approving the procedure for the external statutory auditor's selection, managing the audit cycle including: agreeing the statutory auditor's plans, approving the auditor's fees, and the policy for non-audit services. - Internal Audit reviewing the effectiveness and performance of Company internal auditors, including ensuring the function is adequately resourced, free from constraint, and has the appropriate standing within the Company. - Compliance reviewing, and seeking assurances on, the effectiveness of the Company's compliance framework.
 Approving the annual compliance plan for the Companies; monitoring progress and key control findings from compliance reviews; assessing whether the compliance function is adequately resourced and has appropriate standing within the Companies, and where appropriate requesting that the compliance function undertakes specific work. - Tax reviewing reports on tax compliance matters, and if relevant, monitoring any remediation actions.